antecedent/patchwork/README.md

 	use Patchwork as p;
 	p\filter("Cache::fetch", p\say("Fetching something from the cache\n"));

-Some of these built-in filters may be left unmentioned in this document, but they can always be looked up by viewing the source of `Patchwork.php`.
+Only some of these built-in filters will be mentioned in this document, the rest are left to the reader to discover by browsing the source of `Patchwork.php`, where they are also documented individually.

 ### Short-Circuiting